DWalz/sdi-25/docs/exercise21.md

 With that we can begin to create multiple servers.
 This is done using the Terraform `count` attribute which can be used to specify the number of that resource that should be created.
-If it is specifies the `count.index` variable becomes implicitly available storing the index of the current resource instance.
+If it is specified the `count.index` variable becomes implicitly available, storing the index of the current resource instance.
 This number can then be used by other referencing resources to select the right resource instance from the set:

 ```tf